Majoring in Criminology

 1

-e.g., SOC 499A Senior Thesis A and SOC 499B Senior Thesis B or two SOC 499C Research Intensive Course courses.
+e.g., SOC 499A Senior Thesis A and SOC 499B Senior Thesis B or two SOC 499C Senior Capstone C courses.
+When crosslisted with a Research Intensive course, that course may only be taken one time for credit (either as 499C or as catalog course number).

 Breadth Requirements